 Ameria leaned back into the room, her brow rising in curiosity.
 "Marguerite?"

-"Princess-sama is back!"
+"Princess is back!"
 Marguerite smiled brightly and she turned to leave, waving a hand over her shoulder.
 "Come on!"

 Ameria's eyes opened wide; that could mean Luffy had returned as well.
 Without delay, she followed Marguerite into the city's massive hoard that ran to greet their returning princess.

-She blended in with the crowd as she was dressed like the other women.
+She blended in with the crowd since she was dressed like the other women.
 A long flowing brown cape covered her shoulders, the fabric fluttering behind her as she ran, and she wore a bikini top with a purple and white tribal design and matching skirt that Marguerite allowed her to borrow since her old clothes had be ripped to tatters.
 The breeze created from the sprint was welcomed by her exposed skin, especially in such smoldering weather.

-The run began to slow as the pack of women filed into the stadium rows on either side of the gate that barred the entrance to Amazon Lily's bay.
+The run began to slow as the pack of women filed into the stadium rows on either side of the gate that barred the entrance to the Amazon Lily's bay.
 Marguerite grabbed Ameria by the hand, guiding her through the crowds as she shouted familiar names.

 "Sweet Pea!
 Aphelandra!"

 The two women down at the front row turned around when they heard their names.
-The tall amazon Aphelandra grinned happily, the glare off the top of her hat like a beacon in the sunlight and she waved toward them as Marguerite and Ameria got closer.
+The tall amazon Aphelandra grinned happily, the glare off the top of her hat like a beacon in the sunlight and she waved towards them as Marguerite and Ameria got closer.
 Then the large amazon known as Sweet Pea nodded with a smirk, taking a step to the side to allow Marguerite and Ameria a place to stand among the packed crowd.